jgmalcolm/jgmalcolm.github.io/map/index.md

 Take exit 250 for 10th/14th/17th street.
 Pass through 17th and stay in the left lane to take a left onto 10th.
-In three blocks, take a right onto Peachtree St.  In three blocks, take a right onto 7th street (Starbucks will be on your left as you turn), and park in the visitor deck on your left.</p>
+In three blocks, take a right onto Peachtree St.  In three blocks, take a right onto 7th street (Starbucks will be on your left as you turn), and park in the visitor deck on your left.

 <h3>Parking.</h3>

 The map below shows a green star for the building which has pay parking on the bottom two floors.
 Free parking is available on Juniper St on a first-come, first-served basis.
-There are also two pay lots at the corners of Peachtree & 7th and Peachtree & 6th.
+There are also two pay lots at the corners of Peachtree/7th and Peachtree/6th.

 <a style="a:hover { border-bottom: none }" href="860_peachtree_st.png">
   <img width="100%" src="860_peachtree_st.png" alt="Annotated map">